The Outfield: Formation and commercial success (1984–1986)

-Bassist/singer Tony Lewis, guitarist/keyboardist and songwriter John Spinks and drummer Alan Jackman played together in the late 1970s in a straightforward power pop band called Sirius B. After rehearsing for about six months and playing several gigs, their style did not match the punk rock that was surging in popularity in England and they broke up.
-Several years afterward, the three gathered back together in London's East End under the name the Baseball Boys.
-They performed in and around England until a demo got them signed to Columbia/CBS Records in 1984.
+Bassist/singer Tony Lewis, guitarist/keyboardist and songwriter John Spinks and drummer Alan Jackman played together in the late 1970s in a power pop band called Sirius B. After rehearsing for about six months and playing several gigs, their style did not match the punk rock which was surging in popularity in England and they broke up.
+Several years afterward, the three gathered together in London's East End under the name the Baseball Boys.
+They performed in and around England until a demo of theirs had them signed to Columbia/CBS Records in 1984.

-Spinks adopted the name 'Baseball Boys' from a teen gang called "The Baseball Furies" in the cult film The Warriors, a movie that he had just seen.
+Spinks adopted the name 'Baseball Boys' from a teen gang called "The Baseball Furies" in the cult film The Warriors, a movie he had just seen.
 Although he used the name as a joke and "just to be outrageous", record company people responded favourably.
-The band got a reputation as a very "American-sounding" group and signed in the US after playing for just a few months in England.
+The band acquired a reputation as a very "American-sounding" group and signed in the United States after playing for just a few months in England.
 Their manager, an American living in England, recommended a new band name with a similar attitude since 'Baseball Boys' seemed too "tacky" and "tongue-in-cheek".
-Spinks has said, "The Outfield was the most left-wing kind of thing we liked."
+Spinks said, "The Outfield was the most left-wing kind of thing we liked."